brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ## Quoting into a token sequence

 There's still the issue that you need to access outside context from within a token sequence.
-For that we introduce dedicated capture syntax: `$(e...)`.
+For that we introduce dedicated capture syntax using the interpolators `$eval` and `$id`.

 The implementation model for this is that we collect the tokens within a `@token { ... }` literal, but every time we run into a capture, we parse and evaluate the expression within and replace it with the value as described below:

-* `$(e)` for `e` of type `meta::info` is replaced by a pseudo-literal token holding the `info` value.
+* `$eval(e)` for `e` of type `meta::info` is replaced by a pseudo-literal token holding the `info` value.
 If `e` is itself a token sequence, the contents of that token sequence are concatenated in place.
-* Otherwise `$(e)` for `e` being string-like or integral is replaced with that value. `$(e...)` can concatenate multiple string-like or integral values into a single identifier.
+* `$id(e)` for `e` being string-like or integral is replaced with that value. `$id(e...)` can concatenate multiple string-like or integral values into a single identifier.

+These need to be distinct because a given string could be intended to be injected as a _string_, like `"var"`, or as an _identifier_, like `var`.
+There's no way to determine which one is indented, so they have to be spelled differently.

 With that in mind, we can start going through our examples.

 ## Examples

 Now, the `std::tuple` and `std::enable_if` cases would look identical to their corresponding implementations with [fragments](#fragments).
-In both cases, we are injecting complete code fragments that require no other name lookup, so there is not really any difference between a token sequence and a proper fragment:
+In both cases, we are injecting complete code fragments that require no other name lookup, so there is not really any difference between a token sequence and a proper fragment.
+You can see the use of both kinds of interpolator on the left:

 ::: cmptable
 ### `std::tuple`